The Center’s artist residencies create opportunities for performing artists of diverse backgrounds to develop and

 The Furnace Festival is a workshop forum for incendiary new plays, developed in residence at The Center at West Park.
 Participants are given one week in the Center’s 60 seat Balcony Theater, a 50/50 split of ticket sales, and up to 20 additional hours of free rehearsal space to forge a new play in the fiery heat of New York in August, culminating in two workshop performances on Friday and Saturday nights.
-Applications for the 2019 Furnace Festival are due June 2.
+Applications for the 2019 Furnace Festival are now closed.

 Arts Leaders Fellowships

 The Center at West Park’s Arts Leaders Fellowship Program is an opportunity for early career arts professionals to build skills and experience while working closely with the Center’s staff, learning about non-profit administration, and shaping the direction of a new performing arts center.